JetBrains/svg-sprite-loader/README.md

 > :tada: 2.0 is out, please read the [migration guide & overview](2.0.md).

-> :warning: For old v0.x versions of this loader, see [the README in the v0 branch](https://github.com/kisenka/svg-sprite-loader/blob/v0/README.md).
+> :warning: For old v0.x versions see [the README in the v0 branch](https://github.com/kisenka/svg-sprite-loader/blob/v0/README.md).

 ## Table of contents